-Limited Corps Role in Levee Data Certification
+Limited Corps Role in NFIP Levee Data Certification

-The Corps currently has a limited role in the steps leading up to the levee data certification by the Federal Emergency Management Agency (FEMA) for FEMA's floodmaps for the National Flood Insurance Program (NFIP).
-In order for a levee to be certified to appear on a NFIP map as providing protection it must be accredited The accreditation is for showing protection from the 100-year flood (i.e., 1% chance flood).
-These floodmaps are used for a variety of purposes, including determining flood insurance premiums and mandatory purchase requirements.
-Since late 2005, FEMA has increased the amount of information it requires to accredit a levee.
+The Corps currently has a limited role in the steps leading up to levee accreditation by the Federal Emergency Management Agency (FEMA) for FEMA's floodmaps for the National Flood Insurance Program (NFIP).
+Levee accreditation determines how the levees are shown on the NFIP maps which are used to determine flood insurance premiums and mandatory purchase requirements.
+Since late 2005, FEMA has increased the amount of information it requires to accredit a levee as providing protection for the 1% chance (100-year) flood.
 In particular, it requests more information on the structural integrity of the levee and the hydrology and hydraulics to which the levee is exposed (44 C.F.R.
 65.10 (b)).

-Preparing levee accreditation packages, including data certifications, is the responsibility of the levee owner.
+Preparing NFIP levee accreditation packages, including data certifications, is the responsibility of the levee owner.
 Local owners of some levees previously accredited by FEMA are having trouble obtaining and paying for accreditation.
 They face a lack of readily available data on their levees' construction, materials, and structural integrity and are confronting assessments indicating a lower level of protection than previously thought.
 Prior to 2006, FEMA often had accepted the Corps' inspection of levees for its Rehabilitation and Inspection Program (RIP) as sufficient for the data certification used as the basis for FEMA's levee accreditation.
-Corps RIP inspections are insufficient to meet the additional information sought by FEMA for levee accreditation after 2005.
+Since 2005, Corps RIP inspections are insufficient to meet the additional information sought by FEMA for levee accreditation.
 In Section 100226 of P.L.
 112-141 (Biggert-Waters Flood Insurance Reform Act of 2012), Congress called for the creation of a Flood Protection Structure Accreditation Task Force.
-Among its duties was the development of a process to better align the data collected by the Corps RIP inspections with the FEMA requirements.
+Among its duties is the development of a process to better align the data collected by the Corps RIP inspections with the FEMA requirements.
+The task force released an interim report in January 2013.
+The act required the task force to transmit to Congress by July 2013 a final report.
+As of early October 2013, the final report was undergoing review within the Administration and had not been delivered to Congress.

 Some levee owners have looked to the Corps to assist with levee data certification.
 The Corps does perform data certification for federally operated levees, for locally operated levees that are part of a larger ongoing Corps study or project, and at the request of another federal agency.
 The Corps currently has no general authority to perform NFIP-compliant data certifications using discretionary appropriations for locally operated levees and is restricted from performing FEMA data certification on a reimbursable basis for nonfederal entities if the work can be provided by the private sector.
-This restriction is established for all Corps civil works activities of Section 211 of the Water Resources Development Act (WRDA) of 2000 (P.L.
-106-541, 31 U.S.C.
-6505), commonly known as the Thomas Amendment.
+This restriction is established for all Corps civil works activities of Section 211 of WRDA 2000 (P.L.
+106-541, 31 U.S.C. §6505), commonly known as the Thomas Amendment.
+Whether the Corps should be authorized to perform NFIP levee data certifications for locally operated levees (as provided for in S. 601) and who would bear or share the costs, are matters of active debate.